nacht-falter/aikido-course-website-django/README.md

 This website aims at offering an easy and straightforward way for DANBW members to sign up for courses and manage their course registrations and exams.
 Furthermore the website allows DANBW staff members to manage courses and course registrations as well as the website content.

 DANBW already has a [website](https://www.danbw.de), which is slowly becoming outdated.
-This project therefore aims at replacing the current website.
+This project therefore aims at replacing the current website, which has been approved by the DANBW board.
 The project replicated the most important features of the existing website, added a couple of new features and dropped some obsolete features.

 The deployed version of the website can be found here: https://aikido-course-website-django-ddffe52bc952.herokuapp.com/